-Step 4– Click the ‘Launch’ button from the top right corner, which facilitates a blue color icon.
-Furthermore, click on this blue color icon, it will open the Appium inspector and Simulator with a pre-selected application.
+Step 4– Click the ‘Launch’ button from the top right corner, which facilitates a blue colour icon.
+Furthermore, click on this blue colour icon, it will open the Appium inspector and Simulator with a pre-selected application.

 Step 5– Launching your Appium Inspector will indicate the element hierarchy in the column-wise structure.
 Furthermore, a user can apply actions using buttons like Tap, Swipe, etc.

 Step 6– You can click on the ‘Stop’ button to stop the recording.

 - Appium does not aid testing of Android Version lower than 4.2

 - Limited support for hybrid app testing.
 For example, it is impossible to test the switching action of an application from the web app to native and vice-versa.